-In the limit of $\omega_m \rightarrow 0$, the noise is minimized by measuring the phase quadrature corresponding to $\theta_{\rm opt}=0$.
-Under these conditions, the backaction term is canceled leaving only the shot noise term to contribute to the measurement-induced noise.
-Thus at $\theta \rightarrow \theta_{\rm opt}$, in the low $\gamma$ and free particle limit, the measurement-induced noise takes the form
+In the limit $\omega_m \rightarrow 0$, the noise is minimized by measuring the phase quadrature, which corresponds to $\theta_{\rm opt}=0$.
+Under these conditions, the backaction term is canceled, leaving only the shot noise term to contribute to the measurement-induced noise.
+Thus, as $\theta \rightarrow \theta_{\rm opt}$, in the low $\gamma$ and free particle limit, the measurement-induced noise takes the form

-Since $G^{\prime 2}$ is proportional to power, an increase in the power will monotonically lower the noise floor.
+Since $G^{\prime 2}$ is proportional to power, an increase in power will monotonically lower the noise floor.
 Squeezing can further minimize the measurement-induced noise for momentum sensing.
-By inspecting Eq. \ref{quantum_noise_momentum2}, we find that under these conditions, the optimal squeezing angle to lower the measurement-induced noise is $\phi = 0$.
+By inspecting Eq.~(\ref{quantum_noise_momentum2}), we find that in this scenario, the optimal squeezing angle to lower the measurement-induced noise is $\phi = 0$.
 As in the case of position sensing, if we focus on the alternative approach where we only measure the phase quadrature, we can also optimize the measurement-induced noise with respect to power and obtain a target frequency-dependent coupling strength, which in this case takes the form

-where the squeezing lowers the necessary power to attain a given noise floor.
-Using the original optimized power when squeezing is not present as an input into the total noise expression Eq. \ref{two_point_corr_fun_momentum}, we obtain the noise contributions from the SQL equivalent noise and the cross-correlator terms.
-Similar to the toy model and the position sensing scheme presented above, we see that by tuning the squeezing angle to $\phi=-\pi/4$, we force the cross-correlator term to be negative, thereby reducing the total noise.
-At the $\gamma \rightarrow 0$ limit, the measurement-induced noise expression takes the form
+This result shows that squeezing lowers the necessary power to attain a given noise floor.

+Using the optimized power level when squeezing is not used in the total noise expression given by Eq.~(\ref{two_point_corr_fun_momentum}), we obtain the noise contributions from the SQL equivalent noise and the cross-correlator terms.
+Similar to the toy model and the position sensing scheme presented above, we see that by tuning the squeezing angle to $\phi=-\pi/4$, we force the cross-correlator term to become negative, thereby reducing the total noise.
+In the $\gamma \rightarrow 0$ limit, the measurement-induced noise expression takes the form